venerari/wordpress-1/README.md

-# Wordpress Two Tier App Template
+# Wordpress Two Tier App Template on a Load Balance Webserver.

 <img alt="Wordpress" src="https://raw.githubusercontent.com/tso-ansible/wordpress/master/wordpress.jpg" width="600px">

 This is a two tier app for Wordpress app, one for webserver and the database/mysql.<br>
+You need to have at two webserver vm and one database vm.<br>
+The two webserver is intended for Load Balancer.<br>

 On the group_vars/all,<br>